To email the author please click the CONTACT page header above.

 5) Write down your specific writing goals, both small and large, and post them near where you write.
 Look at them daily, and do the work to reach them.
 And, keep the faith!

-For a description and review of Wrenn's second novel, Last Known Address please click on the WORKS page above.
+For a description and review of my second novel, Last Known Address please click on the WORKS page above.

 If you are interested in books I've recently read and enjoyed, please see my Newsletter page.